davidcuellarrdx/react-connect-button/README.md

-# React - Radix dApp Toolkit
+# ReactTS - Radix dApp Toolkit

 ## About

-See [Radix dApp Toolkit repository](https://github.com/radixdlt/radix-dapp-toolkit) for more information
+This repository is a React TypeScript (ReactTS) project utilizing the Radix dApp Toolkit.
+For more detailed information, please refer to the [Radix dApp Toolkit repository](https://github.com/radixdlt/radix-dapp-toolkit).

+### RDT Version
+Current version: radix-dapp-toolkit v1.3.1

-## Install
+## Installation

-Install dependencies by running
+To install dependencies, execute the following command:

-`yarn`
+### `yarn`

 ## Available Scripts

-In the project directory, you can run:
+Within the project directory, you can execute the following scripts:

 ### `yarn dev`

 Runs the app in the development mode.\
-Open [http://localhost:5173](http://localhost:5173) to view it in your browser.
+Open [http://localhost:5173](http://localhost:5173) in your web browser to view the application.

-The page will reload when you make changes.\
+The page will automatically reload when changes are made.\
-You may also see any lint errors in the console.
+You may also view any lint errors in the console.

+### Additional Information:

+Please ensure to update your dAppDefinitionAddress in `main.tsx` as needed.